TommyKobryn/Toy-Swap-App/README.md

 Appliction in progress, to run it fire up bower install na npm install.

-Ready APIs are in the model folder, wirtten Express and Mongoose.
+Ready APIs are in the model folder, wirtten in Express and Mongoose.